Jimbojones1/mern-boilerplate/README.md

 ![Imgur](https://i.imgur.com/3hY0xP0.png)

-We are going to develop are Feed Page today.
+We are going to develop our Feed Page today.

 - Lets go ahead and create a component to hold our page!